 #1.
 Show competence.

 Part of the beauty of a network is that it can create referrals for you – new opportunities that were only accessible through the network.
-In order for people to make introductions, though, you first must make a strong impression with them.
+In order for people to make introductions, though, you first must make a strong impression on them.
 For that reason, keep up with the latest industry news.
 You can start a meaningful discussion with professional contacts when you are abreast of industry developments.

 #2.
 Practice consistency.